VAM: the minimum viable proposition

 I said above that the minimum viable proposition was powered by the overlay, single platform and roadmap.
 I could have said functionality, architecture and expertise.
 Tieto has several USPs around its VAM functionality and architecture.

-If you’re feeling the need for speed to deliver a corporate cash or treasury management solution, please contact me about our minimum viable proposition for VAM.
+If you’re feeling the need for speed to deliver a VAM solution, please contact me about our minimum viable proposition.